 Next to the email address text box is where you select the template to be used for the email alert as well as selecting the alert priority.

 In the settings section of FrameFlow, select "Notifications: Email Templates".
 You will notice that there are some default templates available.
 To edit an existing template, click on the pencil icon to the right of the template.
 This will open a window with two text boxes: Contents and Summary.
 Click on the button that says "Show All Tokens" to view the complete list of tokens that can be used in your template.

-Using a colon after a token plus a number will limit the value generated by that token to the the amount of characters you specify.
+Using a colon after a token plus a number will limit the value generated by that token to the number of characters you specify.
 For example, to limit the message length of the alert email to 200 characters, you can type "%%message:200%%".